in your lab directory:

 And that's it!
 You can now transact, deploy, and use smart contracts on this chain.

-Note that it was not needed to extend Client
+Note that it was not needed to extend Client, Contract, or Template to add

 support for contracts on the new chain[^2].